ivni195/BSO_antirootkit_LKM/README.md

 ### Detecting ftrace hooks

 Detection here is pretty straightforward.
-We define a set of funtions that we want to monitor, and we check if 5 intial bytes of those functions are the `nop` intruction.
+We define a set of funtions that we want to monitor, and we check if 5 intial bytes of those functions are the `nop` instruction.
 If they are not, we replace them with `nop`, effectively removing a hook.

 #### Whitelisting other modules